Christina Gough: 2019–present: WT20I career

 Gough's total of 348 WT20I runs in 2020 made her the fifth-highest run-scorer in WT20I matches during the year.
 She reached that total in nine matches, at an average of 87.00 and a strike rate of 127.47.
 Additionally, in bowling 27 overs while conceding only 62 runs, she achieved the best WT20I economy rate, of 2.29, for the year among all bowlers who bowled a minimum of 20 overs.

 In Germany's next bilateral series, against France at the Bayer Uerdingen Cricket Ground, Krefeld, in July 2021, Gough played in all five matches, and scored the most runs, with an aggregate of 95 at an average of 47.50.
 She also took a total of five wickets for only 28 runs, at an economy rate of 3.50.
 The following month, at the 2021 ICC Women's T20 World Cup Europe Qualifier, Gough top scored for Germany, both overall, and in the team's matches against Ireland and the Netherlands.

-As of the end of that tournament and the 2021 cricket season, she also had the highest career batting average of any player in WT20Is, with an average of 42.23 from 22 matches, in which she scored a total of 549 runs.
+In August 2024, Gough was part of the invitational Marylebone Cricket Club squad which took part in the Valletta Cup against Malta, Greece, Isle of Man and Serbia.